voxel51/fiftyone/docs/source/user_guide/app.rst

 Optimizing query performance
 ----------------------------

-By default, the sidebar filters are optimized to utilize indexes when no view is present.
-Filters that are optimized with an index are highlighted with the lightning bolt icon.
+By default, the sidebar filters are optimized to use indexes when no view is present.
+Filters that do have an index are highlighted with the lightning bolt icon.
 Query performance can be disabled by default via `default_query_performance` in your
 :ref:`App config <configuring-fiftyone-app>`.